What Property Management Business Plan is Best?

 Deb’s approach in consulting is taking elements from various management frameworks like Six Sigma to help her clients.
 Her focus is on the lean management side and the idea of eliminating the defects within a business.

 Her process is to go through the core principles and evaluate the business in such a way that the company can focus on the customer.
 By understanding how everything really works, looking at processes and how they flow, concentrating on the value of the business, and removing any blocks or defects, the company is brought to a better result.

 An important part of the work is also getting buy-in from the team throughout the process.
 Every effort has to be systematic where a roadmap is presented.
 You might think one employee is an issue to your company’s success, but you have to dig deeper.
 Maybe that employee is struggling because of a lack of training or the absence of clear expectations.
 There’s always a root cause, and to execute any plan in the right manner, those root causes have to be identified and solved efficiently.

 Deb likes to use her company as a sandbox for her clients; owning her own property management business allows her to test things out.
 But, it’s important to remember that there’s no one right way to implement a management system.
 There’s no wrong way to do things.
 Everyone runs their business differently.
 There are many variables, from size to region to property type.

 You cannot completely copy one successful model that you see elsewhere.
 It might not work for you.

 Andy says he runs into the same challenge.
 He has to make an effort not to impose his management style and the way he is structured on the others that he coaches.
 Every business is nuanced, and the dynamics from company to company always change.

-EOS allows him to put up guardrails.
-He can always bring his clients back to the guardrails rather than simply telling a client how he solves a problem in his business.
+He has learned to put up guardrails to guide other property management entrepreneurs rather than simply telling a them how he himself would solve a problem in his own business.